phatblat/reflog/www/_drafts/testing-iboutlets-and-ibactions-with-curried-functions-in-swift.markdown

 ## Deprecated 😭

-Shortly after @allonsykraken posted [Hipster Swift](http://krakendev.io/blog/hipster-swift), I learned that the that the super-clean syntactic sugar version of curried functions is [going away in Swift 3](https://github.com/apple/swift-evolution/blob/master/proposals/0002-remove-currying.md) and it made me sad.
+Shortly after @allonsykraken posted [Hipster Swift](http://krakendev.io/blog/hipster-swift), I learned that the super-clean syntactic sugar version of curried functions is [going away in Swift 3](https://github.com/apple/swift-evolution/blob/master/proposals/0002-remove-currying.md) and it made me sad.
 While this is a more esoteric language feature, I really like how curried functions can be used to simplify an API.
 Also, the way Swift implemented curried functions made them so easy to use.

 Isn’t this: